sungsoo-ahn/2025/_posts/2025-04-28-calibrated-mia.md

 ---
 layout: distill
 title: "Reassessing EMNLP 2024’s Best Paper: Does Divergence-Based Calibration for MIAs Hold Up? "
+description: "<strong>TLDR: No.</strong><br>
-description: A critical analysis of the EMNLP Best Paper proposing a divergence-based calibration for Membership Inference Attacks (MIAs).
-We explore its experimental shortcomings, issues with temporally shifted benchmarks, and what this means for machine learning awards.
+A critical analysis of the EMNLP Best Paper proposing a divergence-based calibration for Membership Inference Attacks (MIAs).
+We explore its experimental shortcomings, issues with temporally shifted benchmarks, and what this means for machine learning awards."
 date: 2025-04-28
 future: true
 htmlwidgets: true